houbb/markdown-toc/README-ENGLISH.md

 ## the JDK

-JDK7+, make sure the JDK is set up correctly.
+JDK8+, make sure the JDK is set up correctly.

+Note: If you are use jdk7，download this code and compile by yourself.
 ## Maven

 Jars are managed uniformly using [Maven](http://maven.apache.org/).